-Breaking out dropout rates by student group and grade, the highest rate was for African American students in Grade 12 (5.3%), and the lowest rate was for White students in Grade 7 (0.1%).
-The dropout rates for all student groups were much higher in Grades 9 through 12 than in Grades 7 and 8, and the highest rates for all student groups except Native Americans were found in Grade 12 (see Figure 9).
-In addition, the gaps between dropout rates for White students and those for Hispanic and African American students were greatest at Grade 9 and above.
-Hispanic dropouts were more likely to leave school in Grade 9 than were White and African American dropouts, and African American dropouts were more likely to leave school in Grade 12 than were White and Hispanic dropouts (see Table H-3 in Appendix H).
+Breaking out dropout rates by student group and grade, the highest rate was for African American students in Grade 9 (3.1%), and the lowest rates were for White and Asian/Pacific Islander students in Grade 7 (0.1%).
+The dropout rates generally were much higher in Grades 9 through 12 than in Grades 7 and 8 (see Figure 9).
+The highest dropout rate differed among student groups: Grade 9 for African American and Hispanic students, Grade 11 for Native American students, and Grade 12 for Asian/Pacific Islanders and White students.
+The gaps between dropout rates for White students and those for Hispanic and African American students were greatest at Grade 9 and above.
+Hispanic and African American dropouts were much more likely to leave school in Grade 9 than were White dropouts (see Table H-3 in Appendix H).

 Rates by Student Characteristics and Program Participation.
 An array of complex, often interrelated factors contribute to dropping out.
-Basic demographic characteristics, family and personal background, a student's academic history, and characteristics of the student's school all may influence whether a student will stay in school.
-Tables H-4 through H-6 in Appendix H present dropout information by student age, special program participation (bilingual/English as a second language, gifted/talented, special education, Title I), and other educational factors (at risk, limited English proficiency, migrant, overage/not on grade).
+Basic demographic characteristics, family and personal background, academic history, and characteristics of the school all may influence whether a student will stay in school.
+Tables H-4 through H-6 in Appendix H present dropout information by student age, special program participation (bilingual/English as a second language, gifted/talented, special education, Title I), and other educational factors (at risk, immigrant, limited English proficiency, migrant, overage/not on grade).

 Trends in Annual Rates.
-Over the past decade, the Grade 7-12 annual dropout rate has gradually decreased (see Figure 10 on page 36).
-The statewide rate has held steady at 1.6 percent since the 1996-97 school year.
+Since 1988-89, the Grade 7-12 annual dropout rate has gradually decreased (see Figure 10 on page 30).
+From 1996-97 through 1998-99, the state rate held steady at 1.6 percent, but in 1999-00, the state rate decreased to 1.3 percent.
 Since the late 1980's, there have been refinements in dropout reporting, data processing, and calculations.
 Also, the dropout rate became a base indicator in the accountability system in 1993-94.
 When the leaver record was introduced in 1997-98, the overall number of dropouts increased for the first time, but the rate remained constant.
-The number of dropouts rose only slightly in the second year of the leaver record collection (see Table H-7 in Appendix H).
+The number of dropouts rose only slightly in the second year of the leaver record collection.
+1999-00 was the first year the dropout standards for ratings had been raised since a dropout indicator was introduced (see Table H-7 in Appendix H).